-While Film & Feast was screening top environmental documentaries and hosting speakers like Annie Leonard From The Story of Stuff and Helena Norberg-Hodge of The Economics of Happiness, other initiatives sprung up including the Bike Workshop at the Bondi Beach Farmers Market – led by Hugh Ellens from the Cycle Re-cycle Club – courses ranging from solar cooking to beekeeping and gardening programs, some of which were aided by Waverley Council grants.
-In 2015, Transition Bondi raised $20,000 during a successful crowdfunding campaign to renovate the Community Garden at 241 Bondi Road.
+While Film & Feast was screening top environmental documentaries and hosting speakers like Annie Leonard from The Story of Stuff and Helena Norberg-Hodge of The Economics of Happiness, other initiatives sprung up including the Bike Workshop Free diagnostics check and minor adjustments service at the Bondi Beach Farmers Market – led by Hugh – courses ranging from solar cooking to beekeeping and gardening programs, some of which were aided by Waverley Council grants.
+In 2015, Transition Bondi raised $20,000 during a successful crowdfunding campaign to renovate the Community Garden at Bondi Road.
 The Community Garden, Bike Workshop, and a monthly Film & Feast, now held at the Margaret Whitlam Recreation Centre, all continue today.

 Volunteers are the lifeblood of Transition Bondi.